 It is also important to be aware of the holidays of people of other religious faiths.
 For example, important Jewish holidays include Yom Kippur, Rosh Hashanah, Sukkoth, Chanukah, and Passover.
 Yom Kippur, Rosh Hashanah, and Sukkoth occur in the fall.
 Chanukah occurs in December, near Christmas.
 Passover occursin March or April, near Easter.

-Most electrical outlets in the USA operate with a voltage of 110-120 volts, 60 cycles.
+Most electrical outlets in the USA operate with a voltage of 110-120 volts.
 If your equipment requires 220 volts, bring a transformer and plug adapter.